nathaniel-robertson/wp-cron-multisite-server-cron-runner.sh/README.md

-This script triggers 'wp cron event run --due-now' for all subsites in a WordPress installation.
+This script triggers `wp cron event run --due-now` for all subsites in a WordPress installation.
 It is designed to be called from a cron job and requires the path to the WordPress installation as its first argument.

 CRON JOB USAGE EXAMPLE ---